 Let’s face it: as much as we want to stop binging, the alternative of beating ourselves up simply does not work.

-So after years of practicing here’s what I recommend to cope with binges:
+So after years of practicing here’s what we recommend to cope with binges:

 - First, swear off beating yourself up after a binge.
 Write it out.
 Make a contract with yourself that you refuse to treat yourself badly after a binge from this day forward.

 - Write out a self-acceptance and love mantra.
 If this is difficult, pretend that someone else you love dearly, who you know is wanting and trying to recover, just shared with you that she/he slipped.
 How would you speak to him/her?